 Kayla has held various leadership positions in the Michigan School Band and Orchestra system.
 She has hosted All-State auditions, hosted and organized the District 7 MS Honors Band, organized the District 7 Brian Balmages commission project and has spent time on the MSBOA Festival Improvement Committee.
 In 2019, she organized Cornerstone's first HS honors band and gave instrumental clinics in various private and public high schools.

-- Master of Music, American Band College of Sam Houston State University
+- M.M., Sam Houston State University

-- Bachelor of Music, Cornerstone University
+- B.Mus., Cornerstone University

 —Spending time with her husband and two children